 Late in the twentieth century, Shakespeare studies exploded with interest in his representation of people marginalized because of race, class, gender, sexuality, religion, age, or ability.
-These concerns are connected in literary criticism because they are connected in life: patterns of discrimination and the experiences of those who stand apart from social norms resemble and signify each other, as the American sociologist Erving Goffman argued in his book Stigma (1963): “Persons with different stigmas are in an appreciably similar situation and respond in an appreciably similar way.”
+These concerns are connected in literary criticism because they are connected in life: patterns of discrimination and the experiences of those who stand apart from social norms resemble and signify each other.
+The American sociologist Erving Goffman termed this stigma when he argued “persons with different stigmas are in an appreciably similar situation and respond in an appreciably similar way.”

 Stigmatized Shakespearean characters – dubbed “others” by W.H.
 Auden in 1948, “strangers” by Leslie Fiedler in 1972, and “outsiders” by Marianne Novy in 2013 – are quite different in their differentness, but they are alike in that they never get to present themselves to others (including audiences) for unbiased interpretation.
 They are always already interpreted by cultural stereotypes.
 They can only define themselves through and against those stereotypes.
 Thus, social prejudice becomes a mental struggle, a rhetorical joust, and an opportunity for the stigmatized character to either disprove or exploit preconceived notions.
 The scramble to define the identity of a stigmatized character, involving both himself and others, is one of the most powerful sources of dramatic and conceptual tension in Shakespeare’s plays.
 Moreover, it tends to be the stigmatized characters with whom we identify, even though they are explicitly presented as “others,” and it is they who covet and dominate our interest and criticism.